MIGHTY: Hermite Spline-based Efficient Trajectory Planning: MIGHTY

 \subsection{Objective and Closed-Form Gradient}

-To make the formulation basis-independent, we express the objective and its gradients with respect to a generic control-point (or coefficient) vector~$\mathbf{c}$, independent of the chosen parameterization (Hermite end states, B\'ezier control points, etc.).
+To make the formulation basis-independent, we express the objective and its gradients w.r.t.\ a generic control-point (or coefficient) vector~$\mathbf{c}$, independent of the chosen parameterization (Hermite end states, B\'ezier control points, etc.).
 As a concrete example, the affine map between Hermite and B\'ezier on segment $s$ is

 Let $\mathbf{c}_s=[\mathbf{c}_{s,0}^{\top}\!\cdots\!\mathbf{c}_{s,5}^{\top}]^{\top}$ and $\mathbf{y}_s=[\mathbf{p}_s^{\top},\mathbf{v}_s^{\top},\mathbf{a}_s^{\top},\mathbf{p}_{s+1}^{\top},\mathbf{v}_{s+1}^{\top},\mathbf{a}_{s+1}^{\top}]^{\top}$, so $\mathbf{c}_s=C(T_s)\,\mathbf{y}_s$.
 Let the total objective be \( J(\mathbf{z}) \;=\; \sum_{s=0}^{M-1} J_s\bigl(\mathbf{c}_s\bigr). \) To obtain $\partial J/\partial \mathbf{z}$, we first compute the derivatives w.r.t $\mathbf{y}_s$ and $T_s$, then apply the chain rule back to $\mathbf{z}$.
 Denote \( \mathbf{g}_{\mathbf{c}_s} \equiv \partial J_s/\partial \mathbf{c}_s \) and the explicit time derivative \( \bigl.\partial J_s/\partial T_s|_{\text{explicit}}. \) Since ${\partial \mathbf{c}_s}/{\partial \mathbf{y}_s} = C(T_s)$, the chain rule yields